 Santos Limited has been an Australian energy pioneer since 1954 and is one of Australia’s leading gas producers, supplying Australian and Asian customers.
 Santos has also developed major oil and liquids businesses in Australia with interests and operations in every major Australian petroleum province, as well as in PNG and numerous other countries.
 Today it is one of the largest producers of natural gas for the Australian domestic market.
 The company commenced oil and gas exploration and production in Papua New Guinea in the late 1980s.
 Following the merger with Oil Search Limited (OSL), Santos Limited has a 42.5 percent interest in the PNG LNG Project.

-JX Nippon Oil & Gas Exploration, a 100 percent subsidiary of JX Holdings, Inc., is exploring for, developing and producing oil and gas, with activities in Canada, the Gulf of Mexico, North Africa, Australia, PNG and Southeast Asia.
-JX Nippon Oil & Energy is Japan’s largest integrated oil company and is a major oil importer and distributor of petroleum products.
+JX Nippon Oil & Gas Exploration Corporation, a 100 percent subsidiary of ENEOS Holdings, Inc., is exploring for, developing and producing oil and gas, with activities in Southeast Asia, the Gulf of Mexico, Middle East and PNG.
+ENEOS Corporation is Japan’s largest integrated oil company and is a major oil importer and distributor of petroleum products.
 JX Nippon Oil & Gas Exploration has been involved in the oil exploration and development projects at Kutubu and Moran as well as other oil fields in PNG since the early 1990s.
 JX Nippon Oil & Gas Exploration has a 4.7 percent interest in the PNG LNG Project.